Clawue884/El-Mahrosa.Teos-Sovereign-System/README.md

 1. **PolyForm Non-Commercial (NC)** → Research & education only
 2. **TEOS Sovereign License (TESL)** → Mandatory for commercial, institutional, or government deployment

-⚠️ Unauthorized usage is **legally enforceable under sovereign intellectual property protection**.
+⚠️ Unauthorized usage is **legally enforceable under sovereign IP protection**.

 ---

-**Built with pride in Egypt 🇪🇬 — designed for global trust, civic impact, and sovereign resilience.**
+**Built with pride in Egypt 🇪🇬 — designed for global trust, institutional adoption, and sovereign resilience.**

 ```